What should I do if my community has various needs at the same time?

 Congratulations!
 You have succeeded in obtaining funds to benefit your community.
 This is the result of your perseverance and patience for a noble cause.

-The staff will send along with the funds and a packet of information that contains: i) The acknowledgment of receipt of the funds, ii)A form that should be filled out with the final report once the project has been executed, iii)A guide for the use of the funds.
+The staff will email along with the funds a packet of information that contains: i) The acknowledgment of receipt of the funds, ii) A form that should be filled out with the final report once the project has been executed, iii) A guide for the use of the funds.

 The final project form should be filled out once the project has been finished and all of the data has been gathered.
-Remember that the clarity, detail and promptness with which you send this report will determine what the Subcommittee and staff of the Collection for the Church in Latin America consider in future project funding for that organization.
+Remember that the clarity, detail and promptness with which you send this report will determine what the subcommittee and staff of the Collection for the Church in Latin America consider in future project funding for that organization.

-| Back to Top |
+Back to Top

 If I already have an approved project, can I apply for funds again?

-Keep in mind that the organizations that have applied for funds can NOT apply for funds during the time that the financed project is being executed.
-At least one year should pass from the date the Bishop's Subcommittee approved the funds.
-In other words, if the project was approved by the Subcommittee in March of 2001 and the project lasted for eight months, the organization should do the following: i)Mail the final report a month after the project is finished, ii) If you have a new project you should wait until March of 2002 to write to the staff about a new application.
+Organizations that have applied for funds cannot apply for funds during the time a financed project is being executed.
+In other words, if the project was approved by the subcommittee in June of 2014 and the project lasted for eight months, the organization should: i) Mail the final report a month after the project was finished, ii) Wait until the final report's acceptance has been acknowledged by the subcommittee's staff before making a new request.

-| Back to Top |
+Back to Top

 How much time is necessary for the processing of the application?

-| Back to Top |
+Back to Top

 In what LANGUAGE may I fill out the grant application?